 Yara Kodershah joined the quidditch community in 2013.
 She holds a Master of Education from the University of Toronto, and has over five years of experience working in communications roles in a for-profit and non-profit capacity.
 Yara currently plays for and manages the Valhalla Quidditch community team in Toronto, Ontario.

-Joshua Muscat first entered the world of Quidditch in 2014, and has recently finished his third and final year as a chaser for Guelph Quidditch.
-Joshua holds a Bachelor of Arts degree in Music from the University of Guelph, and will be relocating to Toronto in the fall to complete his post-grad in Marketing Management.
+Joshua Muscat first entered the world of Quidditch in 2014, and plays as a chaser for Guelph Quidditch.
+Joshua holds a Bachelor of Arts degree in Music from the University of Guelph, and is currently completing his post-grad in Marketing Management.
 He has over two years’ experience in volunteer recruitment and management with both for- and not-for-profit organizations, and is excited to utilize this experience to contribute to the success and growth of Quidditch Canada.

 Jill discovered quidditch through Harry Potter conventions in Florida in 2011 and 2012.
 Since then, she has founded two teams, volunteered as a Conventions Coordinator for the old IQA, and enthusiastically took on the position as Membership Director for Quidditch Canada.
 She is passionate about coaching, safety, and sharing this sport with new communities across Canada.
 In her day job, she works in Information Management and brings that background to her contributions to the Board.

 Antoine’s involvement in quidditch started in March 2016.
 Since then, he has done content translations for Quidditch Canada in order to reach the French-speaking audience and improve quidditch’s reputation.
 Antoine has also collaborated with the Quidditch Canada Board of Directors to build Quidditch Canada’s new website.
 Antoine holds a Master Degree in Communication from Audencia business school in Nantes (France) and is gladly sharing his experience and expertise as Communication Officer with Quidditch Canada.